 The theory is that you'll keep your money safe from pickpockets if it's hidden away from sight.
-Not only that, but hiding your money away in belts can bring you peace of mind.
+Not only that, but hiding your money away in belts can also bring you peace of mind.

-Here's where it gets a little complicated: there are actually several different types of money belts.
+Here's where it gets a little complicated: There are actually several different types of money belts.

 The first type looks exactly like a regular belt, but there is a small pocket behind the belt that you can use to store your money.
 Turn the belt inside out and open a zippered compartment, stash your cash, zip up, thread the belt through your loops and stroll the streets in safety.
 The second is more of a cloth pouch that you fasten around your hips and tuck into your pants.

 You can use money belts to store your money, passport, and document copies while traveling.
 Although thieves know all about these belts, it's extremely unlikely that they're going to try to undress you to get at your stashed cash if you've got it zipped into a physical belt.

 Regular money belts look just like normal belts and come in a few styles—dressy, casual, leather, canvas—whatever you need to fit in with your outfit.
 If you're a backpacker, the canvas style may work best for you.
 Nobody would think to ever look inside the belt for money, where you've stashed it and then zipped it closed, even pickpockets and thieves.